 The Best of Show (Academic/EducationalCategory) award-winning Sustainable Wetland Garden, located near Widener Hall and Cottage Hall, is a working demonstration of sustainable principles and management.

-Sustainable elements include recycled-glass pavers, biological filtration of campus storm water runoff, a solar fountain and native plant communities.
+Sustainable elements include recycled-glass pavers, biological filtration of campus storm water runoff, and native plant communities.

 Significant portions of what is now the Sustainable Wetland Garden began as part of Temple University’s 1997 entry in the Philadelphia Flower Show.
 “The Green Machine,” an exhibit detailing how created wetlands could be used for cleaning wastewater, won Best of Show for that year in the Academic Educational category.